Methodology

 This uses ‘Children registered for government-funded early years provision’ as the numerator.

-The denominator used depends on the type of entitlement and this is detailed in the data quality section below.
+The denominator used depends on the type of entitlement and this is covered in detail in the data quality section below:

 Early years pupil premium (EYPP) was introduced for disadvantaged 3 and 4-year-olds in April 2015.

-In April 2018, eligibility for EYPP changed as a result of the introduction of Universal Credit.
+In April 2018, eligibility for EYPP changed following the introduction of Universal Credit.

-3 and 4-year-olds registered for the universal entitlement (who have not yet entered reception), and from September 2024 (captured in the January 2025 statistics for the first time), children aged 9 months to 2 years who are registered for the working parent entitlement and 2-year-olds who are registered for the FRAS entitlement are eligible for early years pupil premium (EYPP) (opens in a new tab) funding if their parents are in receipt of certain income-related benefits, if they are looked after by a local authority, or if they have left care under an adoption, special guardianship, or child arrangements order.
+3 and 4-year-olds registered for the universal entitlement (who have not yet entered reception) are eligible for early years pupil premium (EYPP) (opens in new tab) funding if their parents are in receipt of certain income-related benefits, if they are looked after by a local authority, or if they have left care under an adoption, special guardianship, or child arrangements order.

 When children join a state-funded reception class, they cease to be eligible for EYPP, so these statistics also identify children who are in reception and eligible for free school meals (opens in new tab).
 Children are eligible for free school meals if they are in full-time education in a state-funded school and their parents are in receipt of certain income-related benefits or have no recourse to public funds.

 In addition to children in reception, children in state-funded nursery provision are also eligible if they meet the criteria and attend for full days.
-These relatively small numbers are not included in this publication as they are likely to be registered for the FRAS entitlement for 2-year-olds or be in receipt of the early years pupil premium.
+These relatively small numbers are not included in this publication as they are likely to be registered for early learning for 2-year-olds or be in receipt of the early years pupil premium.

-Economic eligibility criteria are not identical across the families receiving additional support (FRAS) entitlement, early years pupil premium (EYPP), and free school meals (FSM).
-The income threshold for Universal Credit claimants is higher for the FRAS entitlement than it is for EYPP and FSM, and children from families with no recourse to public funds are eligible for the FRAS entitlement and FSM but not EYPP.
+Economic eligibility criteria are not identical across early learning for 2-year-olds (EL2), early years pupil premium (EYPP), and free school meals (FSM).
+The income threshold for Universal Credit claimants is higher for EL2 than it is for EYPP and FSM, and children from families with no recourse to public funds are eligible for EL2 and FSM but not EYPP.
+At the time of the 2026 data collection, families were eligible for FSM if they received universal credit and had a net household income of £7400 or less.

 The school census records the ethnicity as stated by the parent, guardian or pupil and the early years census records the ethnicity as stated by the parent or guardian.